 Costs incurred to market your brand and garner exposure for your company are tax-deductible and can be claimed, as can costs incurred to sell “trading stock” and hire personnel in the form of advertising or sponsorship.
 However, you should make sure that the expenses you incur do not fall under the category of “entertainment,” as this type of spending is typically not tax-deductible.

 2. Bad Debts

-A debt that is unpaid and deemed to be a ‘bad’ debt is an allowable deduction as long as it was included as assessable income in the present or even a previous income year and that it is written off as bad (uncollectable) in the same year that a deduction is claimed.
+A debt that has not been paid and is considered to be a “bad” debt is eligible for a deduction as long as it was included as assessable income in the current or even a previous income year and that it is written off as bad (uncollectable) in the same year that a deduction is claimed.
 In other words, the debt must meet both of these requirements for the deduction to be valid.

 3. Borrowed Money

-Travel for business purposes can usually be claimed.
-Keep all receipts and your itinerary or diary and, of course, airline tickets.
-Note the nature of the trip, its objective, as well as the location, date, and length of time of the trip (and look out for any personal activities that are mixed in, as these expenses are non-deductible).
+In most cases, expenses related to travel for business can be claimed.
+Keep all receipts, as well as your itinerary or travel journal and of course, your plane tickets.
+Take into consideration the nature of the trip, its objective, as well as the location, date, and length of time of the trip (and look out for any personal activities that are mixed in, as these expenses are non-deductible).

 6. Fringe Benefits

 In most cases, you are eligible to claim a tax deduction for any costs that are associated with supplying an employee with a fringe benefit.

 Imagine if some or all of your work is performed at the comfort of your own home.
 In this scenario, you are typically eligible to claim deductions for expenses such as interest, telephone, and insurance costs, in addition to a part of operating expenses such as heating, lighting, or cleaning.